mne-tools/mne-python/doc/source/manual/cookbook.rst

 (https://surfer.nmr.mgh.harvard.edu/fswiki/) and other FreeSurfer documentation for more information.

-.. note:: Only the latest (4.0.X and later) FreeSurfer distributions    contain a version of tkmedit which    is compatible with mne_analyze ,    see Section 7.18.
+.. note:: Only the latest (4.0.X and later) FreeSurfer distributions    contain a version of tkmedit which    is compatible with mne_analyze, see :ref:`CACCHCBF`.

 .. _BABCCEHF: